spirali/spirali.github.io/content/blog/music1/index.md

 In other words, I aim to give a few elementary principles, explain where they come from, and then derive music theory from these principles without introducing new, unexplained things along the way.

-*Disclaimer 1: I am not a music theory expert.
-This text summarizes my understanding, and is probably full of mistakes.
-Think of it as an exploration.*

-*Discalimer 2: I intentionally avoid standard music theory terminology.
-I do this to improve my communication with the people educated in music who are not trained in math.
-In my experience, when you use a standard term (e.g. "Pythagorean tuning"), people automatically bring hidden assumptions into the debate without realizing it.
-When we are building anonymous "Scale 0", we are forced to just use only the properties in the text without using external knowledge.*

 ---

 ## Definitions